uktrade/data-store-service/README.md

 - External clients

-## External sources into Data Workspace's datasets database
+## External sources into the Data Workspace datasets database

-Triggered by a job in Jenkins every night, data is pulled from external sources into the Data Store Service, and via data-flow is ingested into the Data Workspace's datasets database.
+Triggered by a job in Jenkins every night, data is pulled from external sources into the Data Store Service, and via data-flow is ingested into the Data Workspace datasets database.
 The following sequence diagram shows the high level steps involved for each source.

 ```mermaid
 sequenceDiagram